1. Home

 Cannabis

-To find out more about the risks of using cannabis during pregnancy, read the Risks during pregnancy and while breastfeeding This hyperlink will open in a new window. section on the Regulation of cannabis in Québec site.
+To find out more about the risks of using cannabis during pregnancy, read the Risks during pregnancy and while breastfeeding section of the page Health risks of cannabis use.

 Possible consequences of drug use during breastfeeding